A Commitment-based Authentication model for Key Exchange protocols: Introduction

+As the original model stated with the initialization phase $I$, this work does not seek to formalize how $I_f$ should look, beyond the requirement that $I_f$ conform an authenticated verification by the receiver, of the AV generated in the protocol run, against the sender's one.
+The particularities of how this phase is achieved will be dependent on each practical application of the model and are outside of the scope of this work.

-Any of these examples could be used as an authenticator of the information to be authenticated, which could be represented as short codes of some sort.
-This notion of short code authentication is already in use in a number of secure communications protocols, thus our modified model provides a theoretic security framework for instantiating these kind of protocols. \\ Note that, while the authentication phase presented in this work and in \cite{10.1007/3-540-44987-6_28} might seem relatively the same (and, up to a point, they are), there is one key difference: The elements to be authenticated, under \cite{10.1007/3-540-44987-6_28}, are purely of cryptographic nature, and therefore require to be processed by the application of protocol build upon the model.
-In the other hand, the elements exchanged under our model need not be cryptographic, and therefore can account for human-verifiable elements of authentication that do not require to be processed by the underlying protocol.
+Nevertheless, for completeness, some examples could include: the use of biometric indicators or other identity-authentication tools, the presence of trusted third party identity providers, or the existence of authenticated channels only suitable for small chunks of information.
+Any of these could be used as an authenticator of the information to be validated, which could be represented as short throughput of information.
+This notion of short value authentication is already in use in a number of secure communications protocols, thus our modified model provides a theoretic security framework for these kind of protocols.

+Another key difference between the model presented in \cite{10.1007/3-540-44987-6_28} and this one is the nature of the elements employed within their respective authentication phases.
+The elements to be authenticated under the model presented in \cite{10.1007/3-540-44987-6_28} (i.e. the cryptographic public keys) are purely of cryptographic nature.
+As such, they require a specific information processing that cannot be limited to human-verifiable conditions.
+In other words, these elements are needed by the underlying cryptographic algorithms employed within the protocol run.

+On the other hand, the elements exchanged under the model presented in this work are not of cryptographic nature.
+This is because the session AVs generated are just information that needs to be verified, and can be represented in different ways to accommodate $I_f$.
+Therefore, it can account for human-verifiable elements of authentication that do not require to be processed by the underlying protocol.
 This difference also opens up the possibilities for the way of exchanging the information.